dbader/schedule/docs/timezones.rst

 This is because schedule is timezone-unaware for relative times.

 However, when using ``.at()``, DST **is** handed correctly: the job will always run at (or close after) the set timestamp.
-A job scheduled during a moment that is skipped, the job will execute after the cock is moved.
+A job scheduled during a moment that is skipped, the job will execute after the clock is moved.
 For example, a job is scheduled ``.at("02:30")``, clock moves from ``02:00`` to ``03:00``, the job will run at ``03:00``.

 Example